 The purpose of this section is to present the way FreeType manages vectorial outlines, as well as the most common operations that can be applied on them.

 An outline is described as a series of closed contours in the 2D plane.
 Each contour is made of a series of line segments and Bézier arcs.
 Depending on the file format, these can be second-order or third-order polynomials.
 The former are also called quadratic or conic arcs, and they are used in the TrueType format.
-The latter are called cubic arcs and are mostly used in the PostScript Type 1 and Type formats.
+The latter are called cubic arcs and are mostly used in the PostScript Type 1, CFF, and CFF2 formats.

 Each arc is described through a series of start, end, and control points.
 Each point of the outline has a specific tag which indicates whether it is describes a line segment or an arc.
 The tags can take the following values: